 “To start with, I won’t even let my clients touch the bar,” says PT and strength coach Hendrick Famatumi.
 He advocates warming up with hamstring and back stretches, and practising the movement with empty hands or just using the bar before attempting to add any weight.

-Once you’ve warmed up, Famatumi’s got a few tips to ensure you work the right muscles.
-“Imagine a tennis ball is between your chin and chest, which will help you keep a neutral spine throughout the movement.
+“Imagine a tennis ball is between your chin and chest, which will help you keep a neutral spine throughout the movement," advises Hendrick.

-"When lowering the bar, keep it as close to your shins as possible, because the further away the bar is, the more your lower back works instead of your hamstrings, glutes and core.”
+Go slowly and allow the bar to glide up your shins.
+It needs to be close to ensure you work to intended muscles.
+"The further away the bar is, the more your lower back works instead of your hamstrings, glutes and core,' says Hendrick.

 Variation: Deadlift and row